homemadearcade/zero/todo/4_TODO_FEATURES.md

   get original entity id so that things inherit
   I have to decide what Ids mean and I have to decide fast Copying, importing, etc how tf do I do it!

+  When you copy a class.
+It should open edit Graphics with IsNew triggered

   IMPORTED GAMES
     Mark an imported game as just like a 'library' in order to be able to import it.
 I just cant trust users to handle this on their own.